yasserfarouk/negmas/docs/overview.rst

 Nonlinear Aggregation Utility Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A direct generalization of the linear agggregation utility functions is
+A direct generalization of the linear aggregation utility functions is
 provided by the ``NonLinearAggregationUtilityFunction`` which represents
 the following function: